 Source: Wikipedia

 In the center, you see the ray feeding pool.
-But the guide told us that they had an unsuccessful pilot and thus stopped with stingray feeding.
+But the guide told us they had an unsuccessful pilot and thus stopped with stingray feeding.

 In the Sherover Discovery Gallery, you can also find aquariums with fish that use camouflage.
 For example, the stonefish.